openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 # Appendix A Changes {-}

+To be removed at the publication time.

+* -02
+    * Fixing the editorial issues pointed out by ISO.
 * -01
     * Reformatting to the pandoc markdown
     * #600 - Changed Financial-grade API to FAPI